joaquimadraz/compel/README.md

 Based on the same principle from [Grape](https://github.com/ruby-grape/grape) framework and [sinatra-param](https://github.com/mattt/sinatra-param) gem to validate request params.

-There are 3 ways run validations:

-- `#run`
-  - Validates and returns an Hash with coerced params plus a `:errors` key with a _Rails like_ Hash of errors if any.
-- `#run!`
-  - Validates and raises `Compel::InvalidParamsError` exception with the coerced params and errors.
-- `#run?`
-  - Validates and returns true or false.

 ###Installation

 Add this line to your application's Gemfile: